JonathanLynnSmith/coding_bootcamp/basic_coding_concepts.md

 price = 99.99  # Float
 quantity = 5    # Integer
 is_available = True  # Boolean
+name = "Apple"  # String
 ```

-Here, price is a float (decimal), quantity is an integer, and is_available is a boolean.
+Here, price is a float (decimal), quantity is an integer, is_available is a boolean, and name is a string.

 # Conclusion